 After you’ve checked out Peel Tower and the magnificent sweeping countryside views, don’t head home just yet!
 You’ll want to explore the vast and open moorland towards Bull Hill to complete the entire loop.
 Although, this is where the Holcombe Moor firing range is located; so, just double-check the Holcombe Moor firing times before you plan on doing this walk.
 Don’t worry, it’s absolutely safe to walk here and is accessible to walkers most of the time.

-After exploring Bull Hill, you’ll loop back via Moor Road, where you’ll pass Shoulder of Mutton Pub and Restaurant in Holcombe (go on then, the pub does an excellent Sunday Roast) before finishing your walk.
+After exploring Bull Hill, you’ll loop back via Moor Road, where you’ll pass the Shoulder of Mutton Pub and Restaurant in Holcombe (go on then, the pub does an excellent Sunday Roast) before finishing your walk.

 Holcombe Hill for Sunrise